rimongit/rimontgit.github.io/README.md

 Created a visualizer of Donald Trump's assets as of Feb.
 2018 using Node.js, D3.js, and Express.js.
-To use the visualizer Node.js is required.
+To use the visualizer please clone the repository.
 To start the server use the command "nodemon server.js" and the project will be available on http://localhost:3000